LOCKEDS ransomware removal instructions

-LOCKEDS is a piece of malicious software, classified as ransomware.
-It belongs to the DCRTR-WDM malware family.
-LOCKEDS encrypts victim's data and keeps locked, until a ransom is paid.
-During the encryption process, all affected files are retitled with ".LOCKEDS" extension; e.g. making a file named something like "1.jpg" appear as "1.jpg.LOCKEDS".
-After this process is complete, files "HOW TO DECRYPT FILES.hta" and "HOW TO DECRYPT FILES.txt" are dropped into every compromised folder.
+Belonging to the DCRTR-WDM malware family, LOCKEDS is malicious software classified as ransomware.
+LOCKEDS encrypts data and keeps it locked until a ransom is paid.
+During the encryption process, all affected files are renamed with the ".LOCKEDS" extension.
+For example, "1.jpg" becomes "1.jpg.LOCKEDS".
+After this process is complete, the "HOW TO DECRYPT FILES.hta" and "HOW TO DECRYPT FILES.txt" files are stored in each compromised folder.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Hakbit, 2Hamlampampom, ABAT are a few examples of other ransomware.
-Malicious software of this kind all encrypts files and requests payment for decryption.
-There are some crucial differences, such as the cryptographic algorithm they use (symmetric or asymmetric) and the ransom size.
-The latter vary between three-digit and four-digit sums.
-Digital currencies are preferred by cyber criminals (with cryptocurrencies - the most popular), as transactions of them are difficult/impossible to trace.
-Unless a ransomware has flaws/bugs or is still in development, manual decryption (without the involvement of the cyber criminals behind the infection) - is impossible.
-To protect data against encrypting/damaging attacks - backups should be kept in remote servers and/or unplugged storage devices.
+Hakbit, 2Hamlampampom, ABAT are just some examples of other ransomware infections.
+Malicious software of this kind encrypts files and requests payment for decryption.
+There are some crucial differences, such as cryptographic algorithm used (symmetric or asymmetric) andransom size.
+The latter varies between three-digit and four-digit sums.
+Digital currencies are preferred by cyber criminals (with cryptocurrencies being the most popular), since these transactions are difficult/impossible to trace.
+Manual decryption (without the involvement of the cyber criminals behind the infection) is impossible, unless ransomware has flaws/bugs or is still in development.
+To protect data against encryption/damaging attacks, backups should be kept on remote servers and/or unplugged storage devices.
 It is best to store multiple backups in different locations.

 |Encrypted Files Extension||.LOCKEDS|

 |Ransom Demanding Message||HOW TO DECRYPT FILES.hta and HOW TO DECRYPT FILES.txt|